Nuggets vs. Suns: Betting Trends, Record ATS, Home/Road Splits

 Additional Nuggets Insights & Trends

-- The Nuggets have a 6-4 record against the spread while going 6-4 overall over their last 10 games.
+- The Nuggets have a 6-4 record against the spread while finishing 6-4 overall over their past 10 games.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.